Skip to main content

 (If you did not take IPC, and wish to take AP Chemistry your Jr. year, you must also take Physics)

 This course is designed to be the equivalent of the general chemistry course usually taken during the first year of college and requires an equivalent commitment of study, effort, and participation.
 Included in this course are advanced investigations and presentations of the structure of matter and atomic spectra, the wave particle theory, kinetic theory of gases, chemical bonding, chemical equilibrium, chemical kinetics, electrochemistry and the basic concepts of thermodynamics.
 Class work involves lecture and lab.
-Students may be required to spend time outside of the allotted 50- minute period completing laboratory investigations.
-Students will use a college textbook and lab book and will have the opportunity to take the Advanced Placement Chemistry exam for college credit.
+Students may be required to spend time outside of the allotted 53-minute period completing laboratory investigations.
+Students will use a college textbook and lab book and will have the opportunity to take the AP Chemistry exam for college credit.

-Grade: 11-12
+• Grade: 11-12

 Credit: 1